-290. Obstruction of fish movement (the dam): The diversion dam will prevent fish moving upstream, which means all fish in the river section below the dam will be restricted to that area and downstream sections (as far as the Polgolla dam at least).
-The fish surveys indicate that there are no long distance migrators in this part of the river, so critical movements for spawning may not be occurring.
-Fish may be making localized upstream movements for spawning purposes (mostly at the beginning of the monsoon), going into tributaries to spawn.
+Obstruction of fish movement (the dam):

+297. The diversion dam will be one barrier in between the dam and tailrace that prevent fish moving upstream, which mean all fish in the river section below the dam already being restricted by several natural barriers to that area and downstream sections (as far as the Polgolla dam at least).
+The fish surveys indicate that there are no long distance migrators living in this part of the river due to the natural barriers extending upto 5.0m in height.
+So critical movements for spawning may not be occurring. (occur only during monsoons) Fish may be making localized upstream movements for spawning purposes (mostly at the beginning of the monsoon), going into tributaries to spawn.
 Fish above the dam would still undertake these local migrations, going into the upper reaches of the Mahaweli Ganga and tributaries, and similarly fish below the dam site will have access to tributaries between the Atabage Oya and the Polgolla dam.
-Floating fish eggs and larvae in all sections of the river may continue to drift downstream and help with fish recruitment in the lower reaches of the river (for example, fertilized cyprinid eggs tend to drift downstream once they are released; larvae and fingerlings then inhabit a section of the river about 20-25 km below the spawning sites29).
+Floating fish eggs and larvae in all sections of the river may continue to drift downstream and help with fish recruitment in the lower reaches of the river (for example, fertilized cyprinid eggs tend to drift downstream once they are released; larvae and fingerlings then inhabit a section of the river about 20-25 km below the spawning sites30).

-291. Almost all fish surveyed in 2013 occur both above and below the proposed dam site, and would therefore continue to populate the river, although with the population discontinuity caused by the dam.
-The only fish of major concern, Labeo fisheri, has not been observed in the Mahaweli Ganga above the dam site; it therefore appears that it has a viable population between the Atabage Oya and the Polgolla dam that should not be affected by the dam (more than 90% of Labeo fisheri sightings/catches occur in this area).
+298. The only fish of major concern, Labeo fisheri, has not been observed in the Mahaweli Ganga above the dam site; it therefore appears that it has a viable population between the rocky barrier upstream of Moragolla tailrace, the Atabage Oya and the Polgolla dam that should not be affected by the dam (considerable amount of Labeo fisheri sightings/catches occur in this area).
 One specimen of Labeo fisheri was apparently caught by a fisherman above the Kothmale dam.
 This may reflect an isolated population in the upper tributaries of the Mahaweli Ganga, which is hard to explain (possibly a relict of an historical Labeo distribution, or it may be a mis-identification).
 There is no possibility that Labeo fisheri is getting upstream past the Kothmale dam; and further studies would be required to verify the presence of Labeo fisheri in an area upstream of the dam, which provides very marginal habitat for this fish.

-292. Larger fish species, such as Wallago attu (Shark catfish) and Channa ara (Giant Snakehead), may require a larger section of the river to maintain minimum viable populations (although they occur now in the river system, despite several dams).
+299. Larger fish species, such as Wallago attu (Shark catfish) and Channa ara (Giant Snakehead), may require a larger section of the river to maintain minimum viable populations (although they occur now in the river system, despite several dams).
 The concern is that ongoing fragmentation of such populations may affect the genetic diversity of these large and territorial fish species adversely (this is essentially what is happening anyhow in this part of Sri Lanka, with the endemic fish in the middle Mahaweli Ganga system being cut off from the lower reaches historically because of the Victoria Falls; therefore trapped in a section of the river system).
-Perhaps the only exception to this isolation/endemism effect is noted with the eels (Anguilla bicolor and A. nebulosa), which do migrate to the sea to spawn, and somehow occur above at least 5 dams along the Mahaweli Ganga (eels are capable of slithering over damp soil, rocks, and grass, usually at night, in order to move up and into rivers, even if watercourses are not available to them for upstream migration30).
+Perhaps the only exception to this isolation/endemism effect is noted with the eels (Anguilla bicolor and A. nebulosa), which do migrate to the sea to spawn, and somehow occur above at least 5 dams along the Mahaweli Ganga (eels are capable of slithering over damp soil, rocks, and grass, usually at night, in order to move up and into rivers, even if watercourses are not available to them for upstream migration31).